nickav/myspace/data/posts/0001_hello_world.md

 I got started programming when I was 10 because I wanted to make games.
 I remember playing Super Mario 64 on the Nintendo 64: my first game on my first console.
 I thought to myself, "how does someone make this game?"
-It was a simple thought in my 8yo brain.
+It was a simple thought in my 8 yo brain.
 At the time, I couldn't imagine what went on behind the scenes.
 The endearing polygon art was one hint.
 You could kind of tell that everything was made out of triangles.
 I am happy to say that I can finally answer that question, but it's been a _long_ journey.

-I remember vidly when my friend told me about this program called Game Maker which you could make games without any programming knowledge.
+I remember vividly when my friend told me about this program called Game Maker that you can use to make games without any programming knowledge.
 So I asked my dad for a computer.
 I told him I wanted to make and sell games on the internet.
-He said, "sure, we can get you a computer, Nick.".
+He said, "Sure, we can get you a computer, Nick.".
 I am fortunate that my parents were able to get me a PC at the time.

 My first computer was a Dell tower with a whopping 40Gb of memory.
 I downloaded Game Maker and started it up.
-Staring at the blank white Game Maker screen I was so excited to start making things and had no idea what I was supposed to do.
+Staring at the blank white Game Maker screen I was so excited to start making things and simultaneously had no idea what I was supposed to do.
-My head was full of possibilities.
+My head was spinning with possibilities.

 I started learning how to make games by looking at tutorials and examples others had posted on the Game Maker Forums.
 I would ask questions when I got stuck.
 At first, it was all drag-and-drop blocks.
-It wasn't until a little later when I discovered all of these blocks had one line of code you could type into this special block called a "Code Block".
+It wasn't until a little later when I discovered all of these blocks mapped to one line of code you could just type into this special block called a "Code Block".
-I almost learned programming accidently.
+I almost learned programming accidentally.
+Thus began the torrent of unfinished games.

 ## Freelancing

 I got started freelancing in high school.
-My first gig was making a website for my dad's friends band.
+My first gig was making a website for my dad's friend's band.
 I made a bunch of small websites for random people.
 It was fun.